 M1-B: M1-A plus other checkable deposits.

-M2: M1-B plus overnight repos, money market funds, savings, and small (less than $100M) time deposits.
+M2: M1-B plus overnight repo, money market funds, savings, and small (less than $100M) time deposits.

 M3: M-2 plus large time deposits and term repos.